jondgoodwin/conehome/README.md

 ## Building (Windows)

-Clone this repository to where you want to place the build environment, e.g.:
+Clone this repository to the location of the build environment, e.g.:

     git clone https://github.com/jondgoodwin/conehome.git \cone